Samsung/tizen-docs/docs/open-source-project/release-notes/tizen-4-0-m3.md

     - http://tizen.org/feature/content.filter.pinyin for supporting the Pinyin Filter.
 - Media Controller
   - In the mobile profile, repeat mode on for one media enumeration has been added.
-  - In the mobile profile, new APIs for supporting playlist have been added.
+  - In the mobile profile, new API set for supporting playlist have been added.
-  - In the mobile profile, new APIs for sending command and receiving command reply have been added.
+  - In the mobile profile, new API set for sending command and receiving command reply have been added.
-  - In the mobile profile, new APIs for sending custom event and receiving event reply have been added.
+  - In the mobile profile, new API set for sending custom event and receiving event reply have been added.
-  - In the mobile profile, the APIs for supporting metadata have been changed.
+  - In the mobile profile, the API set for supporting metadata have been changed.
-  - In the mobile profile, the APIs for sending custom command and receiving custom reply have been changed.
+  - In the mobile profile, the API set for sending custom command and receiving custom reply have been changed.
   - In the mobile profile, the callbacks for receiving update information have been changed.
   - In the mobile profile, some playback states enumerations have been changed.
 - Player
   - Pre-condition of setting ROI area API has been changed.
 - Muse
-  - Support the on-demand launching using socket activation
+  - Support the on-demand launching using socket activation.
-  - Add initial gtest codes
+  - Add initial gtest codes.
-  - Update message IPC mechanism
+  - Update message IPC mechanism.

 ## Network and Connectivity